dinochecker

 (Green's Isle of Wight Thief)Etymology

 Vectiraptor is derived from "Vectis" (the Latin name for the Isle of Wight) and the Greek "raptor" (thief).
-The species epithet, greeni, honours amatuer palaeontologist Mick Green of Brighstone, Isle of Wight, who discovered two of its three fossils.
+The species epithet, greeni, honours amatuer palaeontologist Mick Green of Brighstone, Isle of Wight, who discovered two-thirds of its remains.

 Discovery

-The first (and second!) remains of Vectiraptor were discovered in the Wessex Formation at Compton Bay on the Isle of Wight by Mick Green in 2004.
-A third fossil was found and donated by Nick Chase.
+The first two fossils of Vectiraptor were discovered in the Wessex Formation at Compton Bay on the Isle of Wight, England, by Mick Green in 2004.
+A third fossil was found by the late Nick Chase.

 Estimations